I have symptoms, what happens next?

 If you are experiencing any symptoms, which are persistent and not normal for you, it is important that you visit your GP or call NHS 111.

-Pancreatic cancer is not straight forward to diagnose and health care professionals may not always be able to be certain with you and keep you feeling up to date.
+Pancreatic cancer is not straight forward to diagnose and healthcare professionals may not always be able to be certain with you and keep you feeling up to date.
 Everyone’s journey to a diagnosis is different but they all have things in common, mainly waiting and worrying.
-These pages will explain the process of diagnosing pancreatic cancer and some of the feelings you may be experiencing.
+This pages will explain the process of diagnosing pancreatic cancer and some of the feelings you may be experiencing.

 There are different routes to diagnosis.
 Often people begin by seeing their GP, some people have many visits before they are diagnosed.
 The symptoms of pancreatic cancer can be quite vague and difficult to diagnose.
 If you see your GP and your symptoms are not getting any better, it is important to keep going back.